Mattx2k1/Meta-Front-End-Developer/README.md

 2. Decided to open a new terminal window
 3. git commit -m"updated readme from remote repository"
 4. saved/commit this readme file on github
+5. See another error message; rinse and repeats steps 2-4 to screenshot error (it disappears as I scroll)
+6.

 #### Feedback on this module/section of the course:
 1. It got difficult to follow along with what the instructor was saying, mainly because the closed captions weren't 100% correct, and because the instructional videos were so blurry, it was nearly impossible to make out what I was reading.
 I will have to test this on other screens to be sure and will report back with updates.
 Nevermind; I see now in the settings menu at the bottom-right of the video embed that the quality can be adjusted.